rust-gamedev/rust-gamedev.github.io/content/news/045/index.md

 - Other engine updates:
   - [ggez is looking for new maintainers][ggez-maintain].
 - Other learning material updates
-  - [Joris Bekkers gave a talk][football-talk] about rendering football data in 3D with Bevy.
-  - [PhaestusFox posted new YouTube videos][PhaestusFox] about Bevy.
-  - @whoisryosuke released articles about making [Katamari clone for BevyJam][whoisryosuke-tut-1] and [3D MIDI Piano using Bevy][whoisryosuke-tut-2]
   - [@PsichiX posted a tutorial][intuicio] on building your own scripting solution with Intuicio.
-  - [Theor wrote a blog post][doom-svg] on their attempt to laser-cut DOOM maps from the WAD data.
-  - [Sergio Rodrigo started a series][srodrigoroyo-tut] on making rusty strategy games.
 - Other tooling updates:
   - [ironboy] by @nicolas-siplis is a high accuracy GameBoy emulator written in Rust and available in the browser via WASM.